Jeffrey Dahmer: Return to Ohio and relocation to West Allis, Wisconsin

 After his return to Ohio, Dahmer initially lived with his father and stepmother and insisted on being delegated numerous chores to occupy his time while he looked for work.
 He continued to drink heavily, and two weeks after his return, was arrested for drunk and disorderly conduct.
 He was fined $60 and given a suspended 10-day jail sentence.
 Dahmer's father tried unsuccessfully to wean his son off alcohol.
-In December 1981, he and Dahmer's stepmother sent him to live with his grandmother in West Allis, Wisconsin.
-Dahmer's grandmother was the only family member to whom Dahmer displayed any affection.
-They hoped that her influence, plus the change of location, might persuade Dahmer to quit drinking, find a job, and live responsibly.
+In December 1981, he and his second wife sent him to live with his paternal grandmother, Catherine Dahmer, in West Allis, Wisconsin.
+As she was the only family member to whom Dahmer displayed any positivity or affection, they hoped that both her influence and the change of location might persuade him to quit drinking, find a job, and live responsibly.

-Initially, Dahmer's living arrangements with his grandmother were harmonious: he accompanied her to church, willingly undertook chores, actively sought work and abided by most of her house rules (although he continued to drink and smoke).
-In early 1982 he found employment as a phlebotomist at the Milwaukee Blood Plasma Center.
+Initially, Dahmer's living arrangements with his grandmother were harmonious: he accompanied her to church, willingly undertook chores, actively sought work, and abided by most of her house rules (although he continued to drink and smoke).
+In early 1982, he found employment as a phlebotomist at the Milwaukee Blood Plasma Center.
 He held this job for a total of ten months before being laid off.
 Dahmer remained unemployed for over two years, during which he lived upon whatever money his grandmother gave him.

 Shortly before losing his job, Dahmer was arrested for indecent exposure.
-On August 8, 1982, at Wisconsin State Fair Park, he was observed to expose himself "on the south side of the Coliseum in which 25 people were present including women and children."
+On August 8, 1982, at Wisconsin State Fair Park, he was observed exposing himself "on the south side of the Coliseum in which 25 people were present including women and children".
 For this incident, he was convicted and fined $50 plus court costs.